On Bayes factor functions: Comparisons of alternative classes of prior distributions

-When comparisons are restricted to non-local priors, the prior mode provides a natural indexing parameter.
-However, local alternative priors used in classical null hypothesis significance tests are often centered on the null value, making the mode unsuitable for indexing.
+To compare the efficiency of non-local priors in accumulating evidence against a null hypothesis, prior modes provide a natural indexing parameter.
+However, local alternative priors used in standard Bayesian null hypothesis significance tests are often centered on the null value, making the mode unsuitable for indexing.
 Additionally, certain priors--such as the Cauchy--do not possess finite moments and so cannot be indexed by means or standard deviations.
-To accommodate these cases, we index alternative prior parameters by their interquartile range (IQR) in two-sided tests and by their medians in one-sided tests.
-This parameterization provides a consistent and interpretable basis for comparing the performance of BFFs across a range of prior distributions.
+To accommodate these cases, alternative priors can be indexed by their interquartile range (IQR) in two-sided tests and by their medians in one-sided tests.
+This parameterization provides an interpretable basis for comparing the performance of BFFs across a range of prior distributions.

-The $DEP$ measure can be used to compare BFFs defined using several testing scenarios based on $t$ tests.

-Table \ref{parset} provides specific recommendations for the construction of a number of common tests based on $z$, $t$, $\chi^2$ and $F$ tests.
-Further details describing the contents of this table can be attained by extending results described in \cite{Johnson2023} to inverse-moment and inverse-gamma prior densities.